Observations

 Essential "Quick Wins" to help you stay grounded and maintain connection during high-tension moments.

-NVC and non-violent conflict resolution mirror the Green Party's core commitments.
+Non-Violent Conflict (NVC) resolution mirrors the Green Party's core commitments.
 True political change requires better ways of working together.